 This disparity places female athletes at greater risk for mid- and long-term brain health consequences.

 @BoxeFem360 is a research-driven initiative developed at the University of Aveiro (ID+ and TEMA) in collaboration with the Portuguese Boxing Federation (FPB).
-The project brings together an interdisciplinary team of design researchers, biomechanical and biomedical engineers, PhD and master’s students, along with coaches, athletes, and federation stakeholders, to co-develop evidence-based approaches for safer, more sustainable athletic careers in female boxing.
+The initiative brings together an interdisciplinary team of design researchers, biomechanical and biomedical engineers, PhD and master’s students, along with coaches, athletes, and federation stakeholders, to co-develop evidence-based approaches for safer, more sustainable athletic careers in female boxing in the scope of the financed project BAFHTA.

 Research Aims: